zanskar/MyMusicApp/README.md

 # MyMusicApp

 ## Description
 This is the fourth project of the second phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018, on order to obtain a nanodegree.
 The subject was to create a structure suitable for a music app, containing 2 to 6 activities.
 Buttons  allow to switch between activities, opening the corresponding activity with an explicit intent.
+I chose to navigate between the ages, each decade is a button.
+When clicking on each decade, it opens the corresponding list of songs on a new activity.
+When clicking on a song, a toast message is displayed to say there is no mp3 file available yet.
+I did it that way for legal property reasons (I did not buy the song files).

 ## Technical points
 <ul>